 As described in detail under "Compensation Discussion and Analysis," our compensation programs are designed to motivate our executives to create a successful company.
-Equity compensation in the form of restricted stock units and stock appreciation rights that are subject to further time-based vesting is the largest component of executive compensation.
-We believe that our compensation program, with its balance of short-term incentives (including cash bonus awards) and long-term incentives (including equity awards) reward sustained performance that is aligned with long-term stockholder interests.
+Equity compensation in the form of restricted stock units, stock appreciation rights and performance shares that are subject to further time-based vesting and, in the case of performance shares, performance-based vesting criteria is the largest component of executive compensation.
+We believe that our compensation program, with its balance of short-term incentives (including cash bonus awards) and long-term incentives (including equity awards), rewards sustained performance that is aligned with long-term stockholder interests.
 Stockholders are encouraged to read the Compensation Discussion and Analysis, the accompanying compensation tables, and the related narrative disclosure.